auremoser/msl-gantt/README.md

 This is a simple sortable chart for viewing projects and tracking them on a timeline.

 ### data
-Data csv looks like this:
+Data CSV is stored in [Google Drive](https://docs.google.com/a/mozilla.com/spreadsheets/d/1IHocOhSxwA9XkO6rznmetSz_ATBIAPHgms4htOEd-tk/edit?usp=sharing) and looks like this:

 ![data.csv](https://raw.githubusercontent.com/auremoser/images/master/plotr-sheet.png)